blainehansen/vue-async-everything/README.md

 When you create a property on `asyncData` or `asyncComputed`, you can pass in the following:

 - A string.
-Any segment of the url prefixed by a `:` will be replaced with that property's value on the vue instance (so whatever `this.propertyName` is).
+Any segment of the url prefixed by a `:` will be replaced with that property's value on the vue instance (so whatever `this.whatever` is).

 ```js
 new Vue({